thisismydesign/encapsulate/README.md

 ## How to use it?

+Below you will find some insight on how to create and structure your call chains but you can also head right to the [unit tests](https://github.com/thisismydesign/encapsulate/blob/master/spec/encapsulate_spec.rb) for hands-on examples.

 ### Base function

 To sidestep the issue of varying number of parameters we must use [keyword arguments or a single Hash parameter](https://robots.thoughtbot.com/ruby-2-keyword-arguments) in the base function.